zmalone/chef-web-docs/source/manage-a-web-app/windows/apply-and-verify-your-database-configuration/1/_index.md

 Uploaded windows (1.38.1) to: 'https://api.opscode.com:443/organizations/your-org-name'
 ```

+[COMMENT] Berkshelf requires a trusted SSL certificate in order to upload cookbooks.
+If you're using your own Chef server, and not hosted Chef, you'll need to configure Chef server [to use a trusted SSL certificate](https://osxdominion.wordpress.com/2015/02/25/configuring-chef-server-12-to-use-trusted-ssl-certs/).
+The [Chef documentation](http://docs.chef.io/server_security.html#ssl-protocols) describes how Chef server works with SSL certificates.<br/><br/>Alternatively, for testing purposes you can run `berks upload --no-ssl-verify` to disable SSL verification.
+We're working to make Berkshelf's default behavior easier to use and more secure.

 ### Verify that the upload process succeeded

 To prove that the cookbooks uploaded successfully, run `knife cookbook list`.